aissmstpo/TPO-Backend-App/README.rst

     git remote add upstream https://github.com/aissmstpo/TPO-Backend-App.git

 3. If you cloned a while ago, get the latest changes from upstream::

     git checkout master
     git pull upstream master

+    # to push these changes to your fork
+    git push origin master

 4. Create the virtual environment for application::

     # navigate to the TPO-Backend-App
     cd TPO-Backend-App